tomasfn87/wa-tools/convertES5JsToGtmScript/README.md

 <code>es5/example.gtm.js</code><br><br>

 > This .gtm.js file content is ready to copied and pasted into a custom JavaScript variable in <a href="https://tagmanager.google.com/">Google Tag Manager</a>.
 It's not valid JavaScript, but it's valid GtmScript, and this is what Web Analysts need.
-This way you can edit your codes with arrow functions and modern syntax locally, e, when the moment to upload the code to <a href="https://tagmanager.google.com/">Google Tag Manager</a>, use tsc and this script to obtain the code in GtmScript.<br>
+This way you can edit your codes with arrow functions and modern syntax locally, and, when the moment to upload the code to <a href="https://tagmanager.google.com/">Google Tag Manager</a>, use tsc and this script to obtain the code in GtmScript.<br>